 \section{Abstract}

 Let $F$ be a non-archimedean local field of characteristic zero.
 We study theta correspondence for (complex) representations of symplectic--even orthogonal dual reductive pairs over $F;$ more specifically, the big theta lifts.
-We prove that, starting from a discrete series representation $\pi$ of a symplectic (even orthogonal group) over $F,$ its big theta lift $\Theta (\pi)$ (as a representation of an even orthogonal (symplectic) group) if non-zero, is an irreducible representation, thus proving a conjecture of Muić. \blfootnote{ MSC2010: Primary 22E50, Secondary 11F27 Keywords: theta correspondence; big theta lift; discrete series representation This work was supported in part by the Croatian Science Foundation under the project number HRZZ-IP-2022-4615}
+We prove that, starting from a discrete series representation $\pi$ of a symplectic (even orthogonal group) over $F,$ its big theta lift $\Theta (\pi)$ (as a representation of an even orthogonal (symplectic) group) if non-zero, is an irreducible representation, thus proving a conjecture of Muić.
+Building upon this result, we completely describe the situations in which the theta lifts of tempered representations are irreducible and when they are not.\blfootnote{ MSC2010: Primary 22E50, Secondary 11F27 Keywords: theta correspondence; big theta lift; discrete series representation, tempered representation This work was supported in part by the Croatian Science Foundation under the project number HRZZ-IP-2022-4615}